-- Not form unhealthy behavior that keeps people around for longer than they intended to.
+3. Not form unhealthy behaviours that keep people around for longer than they intend.

-- Be a joint venture with our clients.
-Knowing that collaboration leads to better results.
+5. Be a joint venture with our clients.
+We know that collaboration leads to better results.